EDUCATION COMMITTEE - Procedures

 5. After the class is completed, the instructor will be paid by GVR.
 The split is 70% to the instructor and 30% to GVR.

-6. Expected the time between submitting class request to the Education Committee and receiving the class Registration Number should be less than 3 weeks.
+6. The expected time between submitting class requests to the Education Committee and receiving the class Registration Number from GVR should be less than 3 weeks.
 Instructors will no longer have to plan months ahead to teach a class.
-Classes (except Introduction to Clay Studio) will no longer be listed in the GVR catalog since advertising will occur in-house and classes may only be taken by Studio members.
-This should also solve the problem of non-members signing up for advanced Clay Studio classes.
+Pop-up class advertising will occur in-house, and classes may only be taken by Studio members.
+(The exception to this will be the-- Introduction to Clay Studio pop-up Class—see: “E Pop-up Classes” above) This should also solve the problem of non-members signing up for advanced Clay Studio classes.
+If an instructor wants a class to be listed in the GVR course catalog, the class will need to be submitted during the “seasonal call” for classes.

-4. Workshops and Demonstrations
+4. Workshops

 1. In-house Workshops and demonstrations are taught by Studio members and are open to Studio members only.